Author Archives: Jack Rawlins

 Cross the Bridge, stopping often to gawk in wonder.
 Exit ASAP on the R and ride Alexander Ave. into Sausalito, one of the world’s more charming artist communities.
 It’s full of shops, galleries, excellent restaurants, and other points of interest, including a huge model of the Bay (built for studying tidal flow) you can visit.
 As you approach the town you ride along the breakwater, which has a breath-taking view of SF across the Bay—stop and ogle.
 Stop on your way out of town at Bicycle Odyssey to salivate over high-end bikes and shop for jerseys (they have hundreds).
 As you exit Sausalito you’ll see bobbing in the water on your R the world-famous community of house boats, a curious mix of waterman and bohemian cultures.
 Many of them are show palaces of interior design on the inside (there’s an annual fund-raiser house boat tour when you are allowed to enter a select few).

 You can buy your ticket on the ferry—they’re used to bikes and make it easy.
 The ferry ride across the Bay may be the best part of the loop, and it’s something you should do even if you left your bike at home.
-From Pier 39 work your way west along the waterfront through Fisherman’s Wharf, Fort Mason, the Marina, and finally Crissy Field and your car.
-Again, for route details see San Francisco’s Wiggle Loop.
+If you end up at Pier 41, work your way west along the waterfront through Fisherman’s Wharf, Fort Mason, the Marina, and finally Crissy Field and your car, or ride east back to the Ferry Building.

 Shortening the ride: Ride to Sausalito and jump on the ferry there.